The Object Browser panel lets you explore the hierarchical structure of processes running in your system.

 The Object Browser section follows the selected object tree model (for more information on these models, see Object Tree Models).

-You can expand or collapse any node by double-clicking the item or by clicking [+] or [-] next to it.
+You can expand or collapse any node by double-clicking the item or by clicking the arrow icon next to it.

 The names of the hidden objects appear in grey:

 To sort the objects in the Object Browser, click the panel’s header.
 To change the sort order, click the header again.
 For information on possible ways of sorting, see Sorting.